cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment3/Homework3.md

 ## 1. ML Concatenated analysis of the mammal tree of life (IQTREE)

-1. Download the input files from the Homework 3 folder on cluster. there should be only one alignment ```mammal.fasta``` and a partition file ```mammal_part.txt``` to identify the 110 mammal genes.
+1. Download the files from the Homework 3 folder on cluster.
+There will be one alignment ```mammal.fasta``` and a partition file ```mammal_part.txt``` to identify the 110 mammal genes.
+We have included slurm scripts which you can use to run each analysis for this home work assignement.

-2. Make a new slurm script to run a concatenated analysis on the mammal dataset.
-Use IQTREE to find the appropriate model for each gene (-m MPF) and generate support values using 1000 ultrafast bootstraps (-bb 1000).
-We use the --prefix flag to differenciate the different analyses from each other
+2. Run slurm script ```Concatenated_analysis.slurm```

+This script uses this command to run a concatenated analyses in IQTREE which tests for the best evolutionary model for each partition and calculates the most likely concatenated phylogenetic tree.
+It also calculates 1000 ultrafast bootstrap support values.

 ```
 iqtree -s mammal.fasta -p mammal_part.txt --prefix Mammal_concat -bb 1000 -m MFP -nt AUTO
 ```

-3. From the output of this analysis, open the ```Mammal_concat.treefile``` in ```figtree``` to see the best infered tree.
+3. From the output of this analysis, open the ```Mammal_concat.treefile``` in ```figtree``` to see the best ML tree.

 ## 2. ML gene tree analyses (IQTREE)

 To infer a mammal MSC tree, we must first infer gene trees from each partition.
 To do this we must first.

-1. Make a new slurm script to run a gene tree analyses
+1. Run slurm script ```Gene_tree_analysis.slurm```

-2. Use this command which uses the -S flag to run separate gene tree analyses for all the genes in the dataset instead of running a concatenated analysis
+This script uses this command below to run separate gene tree analyses for all the genes in the dataset instead of running a concatenated analysis

+The ```-S``` flag signals the program to run separate gene tree analsyes.

 ```
-iqtree -s mammal.fasta -p mammal_part.txt --prefix Mammal_loci -m MFP -nt AUTO
+iqtree -s mammal.fasta -S mammal_part.txt --prefix Mammal_loci -m MFP -nt AUTO
 ```

 3. From the output of this analysis, the ```Mammal_loci.treefile``` should contain 110 gene trees which we will use as input in the MSC analaysis in ASTRAL.
 View this in ```figtree``` to see if it worked.
 You should have 110 gene trees in this file.